Hidden-Histories/Public-Resources/documentation/BestPractices.md

 # ![Hidden Histories Logo](images/hiddenhistories-logo.png) Hidden Histories

-# Best Practices for created AR content
+# Best Practices for creating AR content
 << Go back to [Hidden Histories Artist Documentation Overview](http://hiddenhistoriesjtown.org/documentation).

 .

 ## Overview

 In this document we suggest best practices to follow in both your workflow creating AR artworks, and in creating content for the artwork itself.

-Computers and smartphones are stupid! ;-)
+- Remember: computers and smartphones are stupid, you have to think for them!
 - One misplaced letter/number/space can make your artwork fail to work.
 Read the directions carefully!

 ## Workflow